Editor's Note: This article originally ran on LDS Living in August 2018.

 “What do you give someone who could literally buy anything they wanted?” she wondered.

-Joneswrites of her experience, "Then, I remembered an interview I had seen where Clarkson said that she really enjoyed reading books about different religions."
+Pearson writes of her experience, "Then, I remembered an interview I had seen where Clarkson said that she really enjoyed reading books about different religions."

-And that's when the perfect answer came to Jones: a Book of Mormon.
-"While I didn’t understand everything in the book, I knew that it had helped me in my life and I remember thinking that if it had helped me, maybe it could help Kelly, too," Jones says.
+And that's when the perfect answer came to Pearson: a Book of Mormon.
+"While I didn’t understand everything in the book, I knew that it had helped me in my life and I remember thinking that if it had helped me, maybe it could help Kelly, too," Pearson says.
 "I felt like it was really the only thing I could offer her that she might not be able to get on her own.
 So I wrote my little teenage testimony on the inside cover and wrapped it in tissue paper."

-After the concert, Jones waited in anticipation to meet Clarkson face to face.
+After the concert, Pearson waited in anticipation to meet Clarkson face to face.
 "I will love Kelly Clarkson forever because she could’ve reacted in a million different ways to being given a Book of Mormon, and in truth, she probably thought my gift was incredibly weird.
-But she couldn’t have been nicer, and maybe that’s why I still love her to this day," Jones remembers.
+But she couldn’t have been nicer, and maybe that’s why I still love her to this day," Pearson remembers.
 "She immediately told me that one of her best friends growing up was a Latter-day Saint and then began to ask me questions about what I believed.
 She asked me about the book and about Latter-day Saint temples."

-"I know there is always a reason that we feel prompted to share the things we hold dear," Jones writes.
+"I know there is always a reason that we feel prompted to share the things we hold dear," Pearson writes.
 "Maybe it’s just for our own personal development, to help us feel in our hearts that we really do believe, or maybe it’s for the girl behind us in line."

 When Alex Boye received a copy of the Book of Mormon from his ward mission leader along with a challenge to give the book away during the week, he never imagined fulfilling this duty could create national headlines.